 - 13. Many of the new railway development projects underway in the Africa are based on the framework of the Union of African Railways which advocates for the construction of standard gauge railways.
 The networks which are planned to be developed in Eastern and Southern Africa within the adopted corridor approach include the following: - Rail link for Djibouti, Ethiopia, Southern Sudan and Sudan originating from Djibouti and terminating in Juba; - Rail link linking Kenya, Southern Sudan and Ethiopia originating from Lamu port and terminating in Juba with a link to the Ethiopia/Djibouti network through Moyale; and - Kagera Basin Railway linking Tanzania, Rwanda and Burundi and originating from Isaka whose feasibility study was funded by AfDB. - 14.
 In addition, Ethiopia, Djibouti and the five East African Community countries namely; Burundi, Kenya, Rwanda, Tanzania and Uganda had decided to develop standard gauge rail networks to replace the existing narrow gauge networks.
-These countries had decided to use innovative financing mechanism for the standard gauge railway network.
-The main

-ECCAS Regional project in the area of rail transport is the extension of the railway Leketi-Franceville between Gabon and Congo.
+The main ECCAS Regional project in the area of rail transport is the extension of the railway Leketi-Franceville between Gabon and Congo.